jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f76967fad478126d6552b0d
+id: 5f769702e6e33127d14aa120
-title: Part 35
+title: Part 36
 challengeType: 0
 ---

 # --description--

-Next, you want to align the price to the right.
-Add a class named `price` to your `p` element that has `3.00` as its text.
+Now align the text to the `right` for the elements with the `price` class.

 # --hints--